Design Technology

 National Curriculum, 2014

-Pupils in KS1 and KS2 study Design Technology discretely every other half term in tandem with art (i.e. pupils study either art or DT each half term).
-Lessons are timetabled each week, for one afternoon for either 60 or 90 minutes depending on the content.
+Pupils in KS1 and KS2 study two or three units of Design Technology each year discretely in tandem with two units of art.
+Lessons are timetabled weekly for one afternoon lesson of either 60 or 90 minutes, depending on the content.

-In each phase (KS1, LKS2, UKS2), pupils develop skills, techniques and knowledge in four main areas: food technology, textiles, structures and mechanics (incl. electronics).
+In each phase (KS1, LKS2, UKS2), pupils develop skills, techniques and knowledge in five main areas: food technology, textiles, structures, mechanics and electronics.
 Skills, knowledge and technical competency in each of these areas becomes incrementally more sophisticated through school.
+Children also have the opportunity to apply their knowledge from Computing lessons to programme some of their designs and to use CAD (computer-aided design) as part of the design process.

-The full design process is taught in each unit: classes identify a product, purpose and person to give context to their design.
+The full design process is taught in most units: classes identify a product, purpose and person to give context to their design.
 They meet their design brief by researching, designing, creating and evaluating their finished products.
 The design process also becomes more detailed and technical as children move through school.
+Some shorter units are more focused on the technical knowledge and practical skills for that unit and encompass most, but not all of the design process.

-Assessment in Design Technology happens diagnostically before units begin, formatively lesson-to-lesson to shape the focus of current teaching, and summatively at the end of units in the form of a longitudinal study of children’s work.
+Assessment in Design Technology happens diagnostically before units begin, formatively lesson-to-lesson (to shape the focus of upcoming teaching), and at the end of units in the form of a longitudinal study of children’s work and a quiz of children’s knowledge and recall.

-For more information on the Design and Technology curriculum, please speak to Mrs Elliot.
+For more information on the Design and Technology curriculum, please speak to Mrs Birkbeck.